 REGISTRATION AND TEST DATES

-For advice on navigating the complexities of the scheduling process, check out our blog post on the subject, or make an appointment to talk to one of our Program Coordinators.
+For advice on navigating the complexities of the scheduling process, check out our blog post on the subject, or make an appointment to talk to one of our Test Experts.

 Each level of the ISEE is composed of four multiple-choice sections – Verbal Reasoning, Quantitative Reasoning, Reading Comprehension, and Mathematics Achievement – followed by an essay prompt; however, the length of the sections, in terms of both the number of questions and amount of time allotted per section, differs significantly across the four levels.
 Head over to the ISEE’s website for detailed information on the level of the test that your student will be taking.